-State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application after August 1, 2020 to include a notice of all exclusions that is signed by the insured.
+State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application due to imminent threat posed by COVID-19."
 HB 858 Introduced (Mar.
 31, 2020); referred to the Committee on Insurance (May 4, 2020) Requires insurers that write policies which insure against loss/damage to property that also provide for coverage of loss of use, loss of occupancy, and business interruption to be construed to include "coverage of business interruptions due to the coronavirus disease 2019 pandemic."
 Requires insurers to indemnify policyholders who have policies that provide such coverage, subject to the extent of the policyholder's policy, for any loss of business or business interruption incurred during the public health emergency.
 Applies to policies issued to insureds who have less than 100 full-time employees.
 Applies both prospectively and retroactively to March 11, 2020.
 Massachusetts SD 2888 Referred to the Committee on Financial Services (Apr.
 21, 2020); House Concurred (Apr.
 23, 2020) Requires every policy of insurance insuring against loss or damage to property (notwithstanding the terms of such policy, including any endorsements or exclusions to coverage), which includes the loss of use, loss of occupancy, and business interruption to be construed to include among the covered perils coverage for business interruption "directly or indirectly resulting from the global pandemic known as COVID-19."
-Prohibits an insurer from denying a claim for the loss of use, loss of occupancy, and business interruption on account of: Subject to the policy's monetary limits and any maximum length of time set forth in the policy for such business interruption coverage, requires the coverage to cover the insured for any loss of business interruption until the emergency declaration is rescinded.
+Prohibits an insurer from denying a claim for the loss of use, loss of occupancy, and business interruption on account of: COVID-19 being a virus (even if the relevant insurance policy excludes losses resulting from viruses); or Subject to the policy's monetary limits and any maximum length of time set forth in the policy for such business interruption coverage, requires the coverage to cover the insured for any loss of business interruption until the emergency declaration is rescinded.
 Applies only to policies issued to insureds with 150 or fewer full-time-equivalent employees and which are in force on the effective date of this act (or that become effective prior to the rescission of the emergency declaration).
 Applies only to policies that are in force on the effective date of this act (or that become effective prior to the rescission of the emergency declaration).